 View the video of my Introduction to Genetic Genealogy presentation here

-Comments from adoptees:
+Comments from clients:

 " I am in awe of how you find this because I hit walls and you seem to know how to climb them.
 I can't say thank you enough."
 Jeremiah H., Florida